spree/spree/guides/content/developer/core/products.markdown

 Every single product has a master variant, which tracks basic information such as a count on hand, a price and a SKU.

-By having a master variant, the code within Spree to track [Line Items](/developer/core/models/line_item) is simplified.
+By having a master variant, the code within Spree to track <%= link_to "Line Items", 'orders', 'line_item' %> is simplified.

 ### Normal Variants